We are a city packed with human capital

 Accreditations & Rankings

 The University of Antwerp was the first Belgian university to receive the renowned and prestigious international AACSB accreditations as well as AMBA for its MBA-degree.
-Its executive MBA program (89th place) as well as its Master in Management (29th place) are also ranked in the yearly Financial Times rankings.
-The University of Antwerp attained 13th place as well in the top 50 universities under 50 years in 2015..
+Its executive MBA program moved up 10 places to rank 45 worldwide and is n.1 in the Benelux.
+It is the highest ranking ever achieved by a Belgian business school.
+Also its Master in Management (29th place) is ranked in the yearly Financial Times rankings.
+The University of Antwerp attained 13th place as well in the top 50 universities ranking 2021.

 The university’s key research domains are in the fields of harbour & logistics, sustainability, science & engineering, and medical sciences.
 In addition, Antwerp is home to a number of specialised knowledge centres linked to the university or the colleges.